dwarvesf/playbook/operations/applying-myersbriggs-type-indicator-in-hr.md

 Search "Type name + function stack", e.g. INFP function stack to get the information.

-* Note: **Don’t ever tell the candidates that we care about their MBTI.** It can affect the result’s accuracy.
+* Note: **Don't ever tell the candidates that we care about their MBTI.** It can affect the result's accuracy.